AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 example.org#%#//scriptlet('prevent-xhr'[, propsToMatch[, randomize]])
 ```

-- propsToMatch - optional, string of space-separated properties to match; possible props:
+- `propsToMatch` — optional, string of space-separated properties to match; possible props:
-  - string or regular expression for matching the URL passed to `.open()` call; empty string or wildcard * for all `.open()` calls match
+  - string or regular expression for matching the URL passed to `XMLHttpRequest.open()` call; empty string or wildcard `*` for all `XMLHttpRequest.open()` calls match
-  - colon-separated pairs name:value where
+  - colon-separated pairs `name:value` where
-    - name is XMLHttpRequest object property name
+    - `name` is XMLHttpRequest object property name
-    - value is string or regular expression for matching the value of the option passed to `.open()` call
+    - `value` is string or regular expression for matching the value of the option passed to `XMLHttpRequest.open()` call
-- randomize - defaults to `false` for empty responseText, optional argument to randomize responseText of matched XMLHttpRequest's response; possible values:
+- `randomize` — defaults to `false` for empty responseText, optional argument to randomize responseText of matched XMLHttpRequest's response; possible values:
-  - boolean 'true' to randomize responseText, random alphanumeric string of 10 symbols
+  - `true` to randomize responseText, random alphanumeric string of 10 symbols
-  - string value to customize responseText data, colon-separated pairs name:value where
+  - colon-separated pair `name:value` string value to customize responseText data where
-      - name — only `length` supported for now
+      - `name` — only `length` supported for now
-      - value — range on numbers, for example `100-300`, limited to 500000 characters
+      - `value` — range on numbers, for example `100-300`, limited to 500000 characters

 > Usage with no arguments will log XMLHttpRequest objects to browser console;
 which is useful for debugging but not allowed for production filter lists.